lucianoviola/lucianoviola.github.io/_posts/2017-12-04-electricity-load-clustering.md

 One of the challenges is to find the optimal number of clusters since there are $$K^n$$ ways to segment *n* observations into *K* clusters.
 However,the K-means algorithm provides an elegant, yet simple, solution to find a local optimal.
 The algorithm is summarized in the following four steps:

-1. Randomly select $k$ centroids from the sample points as initial cluster centers;
+1. Randomly select *k* centroids from the sample points as initial cluster centers;
 2. Assign each sample to the nearest centroid $$\mu^{(j)}$$, $$j \epsilon \left\{ 1,...,k \right\}$$ (where nearest is measured by the square of the euclidean distance);
 3. Move the centroids to the center of the samples that were assigned to it;
 4. Repeat the steps 2 and 3 until the cluster assignments do not change or a maximum number of iterations is reached.